Book a call with admissions

 • If I am uncomfortable during the procedure, can I speak up?

-Questions to Ask Yourself when Choosing a TMS Therapy Provider
+Questions to Ask Yourself when Choosing a TMS Treatment Team

-• Do they answer all questions completely in terms that are easy to understand?
+• Do they answer all questions and are easy to understand?

-• Do they seem to care about your mental health needs?
+• Do they care about your mental health needs?

 • Do they offer a supportive environment?